What is arbitration?

 Generally not.
 Most Americans have never noticed this clause in the fine print of terms of agreement or contracts.
 Moreover, companies may call the condition “binding mandatory arbitration,” “arbitration,” “mandatory arbitration” or even call it a “dispute resolution mechanism.”

-Nothing, if its “voluntary” arbitration.
+Nothing, so long as it’s “voluntary” arbitration.
 In fact, you always have the right to arbitrate.
 But you never want to give away the right to sue if arbitration does not work.
 Companies want you to give away that right because they have advantage in arbitration and can evade accountability.

-Forced arbitration is preferred by companies because it benefits companies – not the employee or consumer.
+Forced arbitration is preferred by companies because it benefits companies — not the worker or consumer.
 Here are problems and dangers noted by advocates.

 Individuals are often unaware they’ve agreed to forced arbitration.
 Most Americans have accepted good or services or a job with forced arbitration as a condition; and yet, very few individuals report having noticed a forced arbitration clause in the terms of agreements or contracts they’ve accepted.

 Forced arbitration severely limits consumer options for resolving a dispute.
 Before any problem arises, you lock yourself into only one option — forced arbitration — for resolving all future disputes or problems.
 The contract typically also names the arbitration company that must be used — the one preferred by the company.